Views: 0 Author: Site Editor Publish Time: 2026-05-11 Origin: Site

 FRP reinforcement

-Due to its relatively thick weave, 7628 may not be ideal for ultra-high-frequency or ultra-thin PCB designs.
+Limitations: because of its thicker weave, 7628 may not be the best choice for ultra-thin, ultra-high-frequency, or fine-line PCB designs.

-2116 fiberglass cloth is considered a balanced specification between thin and thick PCB fiberglass fabrics.
+2116 fiberglass cloth is a balanced specification between thin and thick PCB fiberglass fabrics.
+It offers moderate thickness, good dielectric performance, strong dimensional stability, and excellent resin impregnation.

 Consumer electronics